TakiCode/RATP-city-mapper/README.md

   Exemple 2 : ./Ratp_Dijkstra s.csv c.csv Jussieu Bastille

-For more details about the project check the report or contact me at takisoualhi@gmail.com
+For more details about this app check the report or contact me at takisoualhi@gmail.com